ultraq/thymeleaf-layout-dialect/README.md

 ### 1.2
  - Works with Thymeleaf 2.1 ([#26](https://github.com/ultraq/thymeleaf-layout-dialect/issues/26))

+### 1.1.4
+ - Minor bugfixes, small refactoring, and a large cleanup as a result of moving to be compatible with Thymeleaf 2.1.

 ### 1.1.3
  - Refactored handling of `<title>` elements for when they're lacking in either